istio/istio/mixer/doc/deploy-mixer-with-custom-adapter.md

   * [Edit the Mixer deployment configuration to reference your new image](#edit-the-mixer-deployment-configuration-to-reference-your-new-image)
   * [Celebrate](#celebrate)

+NOTE:
-NOTE: All commands should be executed from the root of the istio/istio repository.
+  * All commands should be executed from the root of the istio/istio repository.
+  * These instructions assume that the steps will be executed on a Linux distro.
+    Other OSes are not currently supported.

 These instructions assume that:
   * `bazel` is installed